diegoldn/hackintosh-project/README.md

 ![logo](/SCREENSHOTS/MountEFI001.png?raw=true "Mount EFI")

         - at this point you can close MountEFI with CMD+Q, you should already have EFI partition mounted in your finder

 ![logo](/SCREENSHOTS/MountEFI002.png?raw=true "Mounted EFI")

 In your pen there won't be anything into the EFI partition.
 You'll find it empty.

-In the image below you can see an example how it will be after all the tweaking needed.
+In the image above you can see an example how it will be after all the tweaking needed.

 #### 7. EFI FOLDER STRUCTURE